Football at the 2000 Summer Olympics – Men's Asian Qualifiers

 The Asian Football Confederation's Pre-Olympic Tournament was held from 3 April 1999 to 13 November 1999.
-Thirty-five teams entered the qualification for the three allocated spots for the 2000 Summer Olympics Football tournament in Sydney.
+Thirty-five teams entered the qualification for the three allocated spots for the 2000 Summer Olympics Men's Football tournament in Sydney.

 The qualification saw Korea Republic, Japan and Kuwait winning their final round groups and qualifying to the Olympics.

 Format

 Asian berths for the final is 3.